 The following view appears.
 In there, it is possible to adjust the settings in each category.

-Some Android apps produce sounds on every tap to the touch screen.
-At least on Sailfish OS 3.3.0, the Sailfish settings cannot prevent these sounds from playing.
+Some Android apps produce sounds on every tap to the touch screen which may turn annoying after a while.
+At least on Sailfish OS 3.4.0, the Sailfish settings cannot prevent these sounds from playing.
 To silence them:

-- open the common settings as in chapter 2 above
+- open the common settings as in chapters 2 or 3 above

 - tap Sound